 Leave the zoom lens at home

 I use my DSLR with its kit lens from when I purchased it.
 I seldom use a zoom lens or a telephoto lens.
-I rather take the photo of the scene in its entirety rather than just taking a photo of a man tendering to his goods in a flea market.
+I rather take a photo of the scene in its entirety rather than just take a photo of a man tendering to his goods in a flea market.